Opioid Addiction Treatment & Rehab in Florida

 Opioids are a class of synthetic drugs that bind to opioid receptors in the brain and body, which produce morphine-like effects.
-They reduce the intensity of pain signals reaching the brain and affect those brain areas controlling emotion, diminishing the effects of a painful stimulus.
-Because of this, they are commonly prescribed by medical doctors for pain relief.
+Opioids reduce the intensity of pain signals that reach the brain and affect those brain areas controlling emotion, diminishing the effects of a painful stimulus.
+Opioids are commonly prescribed by medical doctors for pain relief due to these effects.
 Some common types of prescription opioids, or “painkillers,” include hydrocodone (Vicodin), oxycodone (OxyContin, Percocet), codeine, morphine and fentanyl.

 Prescription opioids have a great potential for misuse.
-Even when used as instructed by a doctor, the use of prescription opioids can cause dependence in a short amount of time.
+The use of prescription opioids can cause dependence in a short amount of time, even when used as instructed by a doctor.
 This can lead to the individual abusing the opioids to fight off the effects of withdrawal, which greatly increases the risk of addiction.
-Painkillers are also often abused recreationally for their euphoric effects, which can also quickly lead to dependence and addiction.
+Painkillers are also often abused recreationally for their euphoric effects, which quickly leads to addiction and dependence.

 What about Opiates?

 Opiates, such as heroin, are the natural drugs derived from the opium poppy.
-Heroin is extremely powerful and also commonly abused.
-Heroin can be injected, snorted or smoked, all of which deliver the drug to the brain very rapidly and cause the user to experience intense feelings of euphoria almost immediately.
-The quick onset of heroin’s effects and the extreme rush it produces makes heroin a highly addictive drug.
+Heroin is commonly abused and very powerful.
+Heroin can be injected, snorted or smoked, all of which delivers the drug to the brain very rapidly and cause the user to experience intense feelings of euphoria almost immediately.
+The quick effects and the extreme rush it produces makes heroin a highly addictive drug.

 Users can quickly develop a tolerance, causing them to need higher and more frequent doses of heroin, which can lead to overdose and death.
 Repeated heroin use can also affect decision-making abilities, such as the ability to regulate behavior and responses to stressful situations.

-Painkiller & Heroin Addiction Treatment at Footprints Beachside Recovery
+Footprints Beachside Recovery Painkiller & Heroin Addiction Treatment

-Footprints Beachside Recovery combines traditional, evidence-based treatment with a holistic approach, focusing on the mind, body and spirit.
-After receiving a comprehensive health and physical exam from our medical doctor, each client is assigned their own individual therapist who works with the client to design their own individualized treatment plan.
+Footprints Beachside Recovery in Treasure Island, Florida combines traditional, evidence-based treatment with a holistic approach, focusing on the mind, body and spirit.
+After receiving a comprehensive health and physical exam from our medical doctor, each client is assigned their own individual therapist who works with the client to design their own personalized treatment plan.